DigitalGrainSize/SediNet/README.md

 24) variables in `defaults.py` based on consideration of accuracy across many datasets, both included and not included as pat of the SediNet package
 25) categorical models also have a shallow and false option
 26) `predict_all.sh` is a fully worked example of using the framework to predict on all continuous datasets
+27) simplified yml conda env, and a requirements.txt

 > The most important changes area
 * depthwise separable convolution layers
 * exponentially decreasing learning rate scheduler
 * pinball loss for continuous variables
 * focal loss and "shallow=False" for categorical variables
+* training and prediction using model ensembles trained with up to 4 different batch sizes

 --------------------------------------------------------------------------------
 ## Other things